Toemmsen96/ChatCommands/README.md

 /buy <item> <count> -> buy items from shop
 /money -> enables infinite money cheat
 /togglelights -> toggles lights of facility
+/help -> see what commands you can use
+/morehelp -> more commands to use get listed